What are Containers?

 - Streamlines the development pipeline to reduce the time to build and ship applications

 All of these benefits produce a compelling result: Containers shorten the time it takes to build, test, and ship applications.

 Containers help accelerate development pipelines by streamlining dev/test cycles and reducing the effort needed to deploy applications.
 They execute consistently in each deployment, providing portability between platforms and between clouds.
 Containers increase the efficiency and agility of an organization.

 Containers enable consistent deployment and execution of applications across development and test environments and across multiple clouds.
-See our Containers topic page for more container-related content.
-You may also want to check out our Container Basics Workshop to keep learning about containers, as well as KubeAcademy that has an excellent series on Containers 101.
+You may want to check out our Container Basics Workshop to keep learning about containers, as well as KubeAcademy that has an excellent series on Containers 101.

 To get started learning about container orchestration with Kubernetes, see What is Kubernetes?.